May 18, 2018

 4. Consent has to be clear and distinguishable and provided in an intelligible and easily accessible form.

 5. Penalties may be severe.
-The maximum fine is up to percent of annual global turnover or €20 million (whichever is greater).
+The maximum fine is up to a percent of annual global turnover or €20 million (whichever is greater).
 For Facebook, that would be $1.6 billion; for Google, $4.4 billion.

 Check the full overview of the main changes and find out how they differ from the previous directive on the GDPR portal.